playsuipi/core/README.md

-# core
+# Play Suipi Core

-The core game logic that is at the center of all Play Suipi products
+The core game logic that is at the center of all Play Suipi products.